June 14, 2016

 Max. delay specifies what is the maximum delay that needs to be handled and its default value is 3000 ms. This parameter is needed in case when the source encoder goes into some malfunction like when components' timestamp is invalid.

 Max. queue items defines how many elements - e.g. frames - must be stored in a buffer.
-The deault value is 250 which stands for 5 seconds of 50fps stream.
+The deafult value is 250 which stands for 5 seconds of 50fps stream.
 If the buffer is fully loaded then the oldest elements are sent out.

 The described approach can be used for a number of corner cases of live streams processing, while still having high performance and efficient resources usage.